Arbaz2402/CricbuzzMachineRound/README.md

   - Filtered to **`site == "YouTube"` AND `type == "Trailer"`**.
   - Uses `YouTubeSDKPlayerView` (SwiftUI wrapper around `YTPlayerView`) for in‑app playback.
-  - Initial state: backdrop image with a `Trailer` button.
+  - Initial state: backdrop image with a centered `Trailer` button.
-  - After tapping `Trailer`, the inline player replaces the backdrop and starts playing (autoplay requested via playerVars).
+  - After tapping, the inline player replaces the backdrop and starts playing.
   - Native YouTube controls (including fullscreen) are available inside the player.

 - **Header section**